How To Apply

 Waiver of Non-Accredited Undergraduate Education including Foreign Undergraduate Degree (U.S. J.D.)

-If you received your undergraduate education from a college that was not on the approved list of the Southern Association of Colleges and Secondary Schools (SACS) or equivalent regional accrediting association, or you received your undergraduate education at a school located in a foreign country, you must include with your application a petition to waive the requirement as set forth in Rule 7, Sec.
+If you received your undergraduate education from a college that was not on the approved list of the Southern Association of Colleges and Secondary Schools (SACS) or equivalent regional accrediting association, or you received your undergraduate education at a school located in a foreign country, you must include with your application a request for waiver with evidence that your undergraduate education is substantially equivalent to an undergraduate degree from a regionally accredited school, see Rule 7, Sec.
 2.01(c).
-For applicants who received their legal education in a foreign country and who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Foreign-Educated Applicants,below.
+For applicants who received their legal education in a foreign country and who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Foreign-Educated Applicants, below.

 Other Bar Admissions.
 Every two years or after a status change, certification dated within the last 6 months from the highest court of each state in which you are or have been licensed must be submitted, indicating (1) that you are admitted to the highest court of the jurisdiction and (2) the standing of your licensed in the jurisdiction (good, inactive, suspended, etc).
 This may be a single or multiple certificates, depending on the certification process of each state.
 A certificate from the state bar is not sufficient unless the State Bar is the agency charged with maintaining the official admission and disciplinary records.
 If you become licensed in another jurisdiction while your Tennessee application is pending, you must amend your application and provide certification of admission to the highest court and good standing.